 Fall and spring.
 This course provides a general review of analytic methods commonly used in the analysis of environmental health data.
 This is an application oriented class with an emphasis on working through the analytic steps given the research goal and the data in hand.
 Much of the discussion is interactive, working through relevant issues in individual student theses that lead to achieving an appropriate analysis, including the coding of statistical software.
 Additional topics may be discussed based on the particular interests and research activities of the students.
-Pre-requisite: EH department students only; students must bring thesis data to the class.
+Prerequisite: EH department students only; students must bring thesis data to the class.

-EH 594 (4) Capstone Seminar: Skills for Environmental Health Professionals
+EH 594 (4) Capstone Seminar: Skills for Environmental Health Professionals Spring.

-Spring.
 This course provides a productive, supportive and critical environment for Environmental Health (EH) and Global Environmental Health (GEH) students who are completing a capstone project for their culminating experience.

-The course prepares them, using their capstone project as a platform, with skills and competencies needed for successful careers in environmental health.
-Students identify topics of interest, engage with scholars and literature on their topic, and through a series of written, poster and oral presentations, make an original, substantive contribution to the field.
+The course prepares students, using their capstone project as a platform, with skills and competencies needed for successful careers in environmental health.
+Students will identify topics of interest, engage with scholars and literature on their topic, and through a series of written, poster, and oral presentations, make an original, substantive contribution to the field.
 Environmental health skills gained during the EH and GEH programs are applied and integrated, including critical thinking on methodological and policy issues surrounding the topical issues presented; effective communication strategies for complex environmental health topics; and applying environmental health theory and principles to practical public health situations and professional practice.
-Students will critically review each other's written and oral work with an emphasis on methodological understanding, appropriate assessment of applied and research needs posed by the topic, intended audience, communication skills, and policy concerns.
-Career development goals will be addressed through a series of sessions focused on developing a compelling portfolio of environmental health activities as a junior environmental health professional.
+Further, students will critically review each other's work with an emphasis on methodological understanding, appropriate assessment of applied and research needs posed by the topic, intended audience, communication methods, and policy concerns.

-EH 595 (0) Practicum
+EH 595 (0) Applied Practice Experience

-A practicum is a unique opportunity for graduate students to integrate and apply practical skills and training learned through course work and prior experiences in a professional public health environment.
-In some cases students can use a work-study, graduate assistantship, or teaching assistant position structured to meet the practicum requirement.
-A practicum is a significant educational experience that generally requires 200 to 400 clock hours in a public health agency, institution, or community under the supervision of site administrators and the guidance of the student's department, the Office of Applied Public Health, and/or Career Services.
+An applied practice experience is a unique opportunity for graduate students to integrate and apply practical skills and training learned through course work and prior experiences in a professional public health environment.
+In some cases, students can use a work-study, graduate assistantship, or teaching assistant position structured to meet the practicum requirement.
+An applied practice experience is a significant educational experience that generally requires 200 to 400 clock hours in a public health agency, institution, or community under the supervision of site administrators and the guidance of the student's department, the Office of Applied Public Health, and/or Career Services.